Regulation

 • IT security officers (legally required in many sectors)

-• Operations staff in security-relevant areas
+• Operating staff in security-relevant areas

 • System administrators with privileged access rights